Joint Term Insurance Plan or Two Separate Term Plans - Which is Better?

 - In case of separate term plans, the sum assured from both the policies can go to the legal heir.

-Buying a term insurance plan is crucial for providing your family with financial protection.
+is crucial for providing your family with financial protection.
 Keep the aforementioned points in mind while making a decision between a joint term plan and separate individual term plans.